 Additive Manufacturing Materials Testing Services

-IMR's Additive Manufacturing testing lab has expanded capabilities in testing powdered metal characterization and laser-sintered metal testing & analysis to help manufacturers quickly and accurately evaluate their product's design, development, and production phases.
+IMR's Additive Manufacturing testing lab has expanded capabilities in testing powdered metal characterization and laser-sintered metal testing & analysis to help manufacturers quickly and accurately evaluate their product throughout the design, development, and production phases.

 For example, IMR provides comprehensive powder analysis to characterize the starting powder via the following test methods fully: